XanDDemoX/ESOFasterTravel/README.md

 Change Log
 =============
+* **Version 1.4.2**
+  * Added support to quest tracker for quest objectives potentially spanning multiple wayshrines.
+  * Fixed quest tracker potentially not displaying all quest objectives for some quests.
+  * Fixed quest tracker displaying all objectives against wayshrines which are closest to one or more objectives.
+  * Fixed zone category displaying Tamriel as location in delves and dungeons of Coldharbour
 * **Version 1.4.1**
   * Renamed Readme.txt to README to prevent ESO detecting it as an addon
 * **Version 1.4.0**